Rory Gallagher: Illness and death

 Gallagher was transferred to King's College Hospital for the procedure, which was carried out successfully.
 However, after thirteen weeks in intensive care, while awaiting transfer to a convalescent home, he contracted a staphylococcal (MRSA) infection.
 He fell into a coma and died on the morning of 14 June 1995, aged 47.

-News of Gallagher’s passing came as a shock to many, as his ill health had been kept private.
+News of Gallagher's death came as a shock to many, as his ill health had been kept private.
 His body was flown back to Cork on 16 June 1995, where it lay at the O'Connor Funeral Home in Temple Hill, allowing family, friends, and fans to pay their respects.

 On the morning of 19 June 1995, Gallagher's funeral cortege was driven through the streets of Cork City, passing MacCurtain Street, where he grew up.
 The funeral took place at the Church of the Descent of the Holy Spirit in Dennehys Cross.
 Several musicians were present, including The Edge and Adam Clayton of U2, Martin Carthy, members of The Dubliners, Clannad, and Gary Moore.
 Former band members also participated in the ceremony, with Mark Feltham performing 'Amazing Grace' on the harmonica and Lou Martin playing a piano rendition of Gallagher's song 'A Million Miles Away'.

 Gallagher was buried in St Oliver's Cemetery, Ballincollig, just outside Cork City.
 His grave's headstone is designed to resemble the Melody Maker "Guitarist of the Year" award he received in 1972.

 On 8 November 1995, a memorial service was held at Brompton Oratory in London.
-The service ended with a tribute from Hot Press editor Niall Stokes who described Gallagher as a "pioneer" who blazed a trail through the "musical darkness" in 1970s Ireland, "illuminating the magical electrifying possibilities that rock ‘n’ roll could offer, for thousands upon thousands of young Irish fans".
+The service ended with a tribute from Hot Press editor Niall Stokes who described Gallagher as a "pioneer" who blazed a trail through the "musical darkness" in 1970s Ireland, "illuminating the magical electrifying possibilities that rock 'n' roll could offer, for thousands upon thousands of young Irish fans".

 Personal life

 Gallagher was committed to his craft and treated music "like a vocation in the priesthood".
 He never married, had no long-term relationships, and had no children.
 Often described as shy and introverted, he led "a solitary unindulgent life away from stage", avoiding the excesses commonly associated with the rockstar lifestyle.

 Outside of music, Gallagher was an avid reader, particularly of hardboiled fiction.
 His favourite authors included Patricia Highsmith, Dashiell Hammett, and Raymond Chandler.
-He also enjoyed film noir and cited Purple Noon, an adaptation of Highsmith’s novel The Very Talented Mr Ripley, as one of his favourite films.
+He also enjoyed film noir and cited Purple Noon, an adaptation of Highsmith's novel The Very Talented Mr Ripley, as one of his favourite films.
 These influences frequently appeared in his songwriting, as reflected in songs like "Continental Op", "In Your Town", and "Big Guns".

 Gallagher also had an interest in visual arts and enjoyed painting and drawing.
 During his early showband years, he attended evening classes at Crawford School of Art in Cork.